-Specifically, it helps a company understand the contribution of individual business lines or different products by calculating the contribution margin of each in terms of dollars and percentage.
+Specifically, it helps a company understand the contribution of individual business lines or different products by calculating the contribution margin of each in terms of dollars and percentages.
 To arrive at the contribution margin, direct and variable costs related to the manufacturing process are subtracted from the revenue.

-Suppose, the contribution of products is 10%, which is lower than other products of a business.
+Suppose the contribution of products is 10%, which is lower than other products of a business.
 If a company is unable to lower the variable costs of this product, it may eventually decide to drop the product.

 Moreover, contribution analysis is done to understand the strong and weak points of the business or the product.
 It also tells how each unit helps in recovering the fixed income cost.